z03/edx-platform/docs/data/source/internal_data_formats/tracking_logs.rst

 ===============

 The following is an inventory of all LMS event types.

-This inventory is comprised of a table of Common Fields that appear in all events, a table of Student Event Types which lists all interaction with the LMS outside of the Instructor Dashboard, and a table of Instructor Event Types of all interaction with the Instructor Dashboard.
+This inventory is comprised of a table of Common Fields that appear in all events, a table of Student Event Types which lists all interaction with the LMS outside of the Instructor Dashboard, and a table of Instructor Event Types of all interaction with the Instructor Dashboard in the LMS.

 Common Fields
 =============

 This section contains a table of fields common to all events.